Prathameshhankare/Icinga2Client-Automated-Upgrade/README.md

 -   PowerShell must be run as an Administrator.

--   Ensure that WinRM is enabled on remote machines.

 -   The script should be executed from a system with network access to all target machines.

 -   Active Directory module (if using AD-based machine discovery).